luniehq/lunie-light/README.md

 ## How on-chain data works

 On-chain data is managed using the [Vuex store](https://nuxtjs.org/docs/2.x/directory-structure/store/).
-Understanding how [Vuex](https://vuex.vuejs.org/) works will be helpful for manipulating data in Lunie 3.
+Understanding how [Vuex](https://vuex.vuejs.org/) works will be helpful for manipulating data in Lunie Light.

-### How data flows through Lunie 3
+### How data flows through Lunie Light

 1. Middleware in the [`default.vue`](https://github.com/luniehq/lunie-light/blob/master/layouts/default.vue) file will call [`data/init`](https://github.com/luniehq/lunie-light/blob/master/layouts/default.vue#L24) to initialize the connection the Cosmos REST API before any pages are rendered.
 If the API is not initialized, requests will fail and data will not flow 🏄‍♂️
 2. [Mutations](https://vuex.vuejs.org/guide/mutations.html) and [Actions](https://vuex.vuejs.org/guide/actions.html) are stored in the [`data.js`](https://github.com/luniehq/lunie-light/blob/master/store/data.js) file which manages the Vuex store and API requests